ianritchie-yg/WeightingSuite/docs/usage.md

 ## Getting Started

-1. Launch the application by running:
+1. Launch the application by running the following in R:
    ```r
    shiny::runApp()
 2. Install required dependencies first if needed: